syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Getting-Started.md

 ## Reference Essential Studio<sup>®</sup> Components in Your Solution

 Syncfusion<sup>®</sup> Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add the sfmaskededit to your project, open the NuGet package manager in Visual Studio, search for "[syncfusion.xamarin.sfmaskededit.android](https://www.nuget.org/packages/Syncfusion.Xamarin.SfMaskedEdit.Android)", and then install it.
+To add the SfMaskedEdit to your project, open the NuGet package manager in Visual Studio, search for "[syncfusion.xamarin.SfMaskedEdit.android](https://www.nuget.org/packages/Syncfusion.Xamarin.SfMaskedEdit.Android)", and then install it.

 ![Xamarin.Android MaskedEdit NuGet](SfMaskedEditImages/nuget.png)